About Northern & Eastern Croatia

 Today’s city of Karlovac developed from a mediaeval fortress built for defence from Turkish incursions into Central Europe.
-The central part of the old town is still based on the fortress remnants, shaped as a six-pointed star, once surrounded by strong walls and deep moats.
-From its inception, Karlovac has been one of the biggest route junctions in Croatia.
-The reason for this is primarily its exceptionally favourable geographical position in the western part of Croatia, as well as the confluence of river valleys of Kupa, Korana, Mrežnica and Dobra.
-Karlovac is visited by a large number of tourists each year.
-They are drawn by four clean rivers and their tributaries, possibilities for diverse forms of recreation, including fishing, cultural and historical monuments, as well as a large number of places attractive to tourists in the surrounding area.
+The central part of the old town is built on top of the fortress remnants, shaped as a six-pointed star, once surrounded by strong walls and deep moats.
+From its inception, Karlovac has been one of the biggest junctions in Croatia due to its exceptionally favourable geographical position in the western part of Croatia, as well as the confluence of river valleys of Kupa, Korana, Mrežnica and Dobra.
+Karlovac is also well-known for its spa treatments and for activities such as mushroom foraging and rafting.

-The Hotel Korana, the most beautiful in Karlovac was built way back in 1908 on the banks of river Korana, in the heart of the most beautiful park in Croatia; one of the symbols depicted on numerous postcards ...
+The Hotel Korana was built in 1908 on the banks of the River Korana, in the heart of the most beautiful park in Croatia.

-The Hotel Waldinger is located in the very centre of the city, just 100 m from the main city square and the famous Osijek Promenade by the Drava River.
-The century-old Art Nouveau building of Hotel Waldinger ...
+The Hotel Waldinger is in the centre of the city, just 100 metres from the main city square and the famous Osijek Promenade.

 The Hotel Istra was originally built in 1911 & enjoys a prestigious location in the centre of town.